Mickie is a retired librarian who loves to tinker around the house. Everywhere she looks, she sees possibility!

-My four wrought iron chairs used to be ivory white when I got them for Mother's Day sometime in the last century.
-If they were sold on Etsy, they would definitely be classified as "vintage."
+My four wrought iron chairs used to be ivory white when I received them as a gift for Mother's Day sometime in the last century.
+If they were sold on EBay today, they might definitely be classified as "vintage."

-About ten years ago, I gave my oldest daughter the chairs when she and her husband moved into their first home.
+About 20 years ago, I gave my oldest daughter the chairs when she and her husband moved into their first home.
 Of course, she did not like the ivory color—white really shows environmental dirt and mildew—so she spray-painted them black.
 Not knowing any better, she did not sand the original paint before applying the new paint.
 You can guess what happened after—the black paint flaked off!
 After years of repainting, she gave up and returned them to me.
-Luckily, there was only a little bit of rust that could be sanded off easily.
+Luckily, there was only a little bit of rust that had accumulated over the years and it be easily be sanded off and painted.

 How to Refurbish Wrought Iron Chairs